rob-ng15/Silice-Playground/DE10NANO+ULX3S/README.md

 The VGA/HDMI output is a multiplexed bitmap and character display, with the following layers in order:

-* Background with configurable, but not yet implemented designs
+* Background with configurable, but not yet fully implemented designs
-* - single { rrggbb } colour.
+* - single { rrggbb } colour
+* - alternative { rrggbb } colour, used in some designs
+* - selectable solid or checkerboard display
+* - fader level
+* Lower Sprite Layer ( Partially implemented )
+* - 8 x 16 x 16 1 bit sprites each in one of { rrggbb } colours
+* - Each sprite can show one of 3 user settable tiles
+* - Each sprite can be visible/invisible
+* - Each sprite can be individually positioned
 * 640 x 480 64 colour { Arrggbb } bitmap display.
 * - If A (ALPHA) is 1, then the background colour is displayed.
 * - Includes a simple GPU to: